yeti/manticore-iosviewfactory/README.md

 `UIViewAnimation` run in 0.25 s and `ANIMATION_` run in 0.5 s.

+### Sending messages between views

-Custom values can be assigned to the transition, which are sent to the receving view.
+Custom instructions can be assigned for the receiving view's `onResume:`.

     MCIntent* intent = ...;
     [[intent savedInstanceState] setObject:@"someValue" forKey:@"yourKey"];